AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 **Use Case**: `UC02 - Adding client contacts`

-**Guarantees**: `If MSS reaches step 3, the client contact is successfully added to Notarius.`
+**Guarantees**: `If MSS reaches step 2, the client contact is successfully added to Notarius.`

 **MSS**:
-1. User opens the application and requests to add a client contact.
+1. User requests to add a client contact.
-2. User enters the `add` command with all required fields (e.g., name, phone number, email, and address).
-3. Notarius adds the client contact and confirms the addition.
+2. Notarius adds the client contact and confirms the addition.

    Use case ends.

 **Extensions**:

-* 2a.
+* 1a.
 User omits one or more required fields in the command.
-  * 2a1.
+  * 1a1.
 Notarius alerts the user about the missing fields.
-  * 2a2.
+  * 1a2.
 User retypes the command with all required fields.
+  * Steps 1a-1a2 are repeated until the all the required fields are specified.
-  * Use case resumes from step 3.
+  * Use case resumes from step 2.

-* 2b.
-User enters a contact with a phone number that already exists in the system.
+* 1b.
+User enters a contact with an email that already exists in the system.
-  * 2b1.
+  * 1b1.
 Notarius alerts the user that a duplicate contact exists.
-  * 2b2.
-User may choose to modify the phone number or cancel the action.
+  * 1b2.
+User may choose to modify the email or cancel the action.
+  * Steps 1b-1b2 are repeated until the email entered is not a duplicate.
-  * Use case resumes from step 3 if the user modifies and resubmits the command.
+  * Use case resumes from step 2.

-* 2c.
-User enters an invalid phone number or email format.
+* 1c.
+User enters an invalid field.
-  * 2c1.
+  * 1c1.
 Notarius alerts the user about the incorrect format.
-  * 2c2.
+  * 1c2.
 User retypes the command with valid formats.
-  * Use case resumes from step 3.

-* 2d.
-User adds optional fields (e.g., tags or notes).
-  * 2d1.
-Notarius includes those fields in the newly created contact.
+  * Steps 1c-1c2 are repeated until the fields are valid.
-  * Use case resumes from step 3.
+  * Use case resumes from step 2.

 **System**: `Notarius`